centreon/centreon-documentation/versioned_docs/version-23.10/reporting/widgets.md

     value.
 -   Graph height: Graph might need to be resized to include caption.
 -   Base: Controls conversion to display G, M, K, etc.
--   Show subchart?: Display or hide the subchart for zooming in.
+-   Show subchart?: Show or hide the subchart for zooming in.
--   Show legend?: Display or hide the caption.
+-   Show legend?: Show or hide the caption.
 -   Refresh Interval (seconds): Sets automatic refresh time for widgets.

 **Example**